Lymah123/js-project-webpage-color-changing/README.md

 - D16.
 I wrapped up the backend of the form for the hotel website.
 - D17.
-I read focs about css and javascrpit for webdev.
+I read docs about CSS and JavaScript for webdev.